 1. “Take on Me” by a-ha

 “Take on Me” is a synth-pop classic that mirrors the lush, atmospheric soundscape of “Africa” while delivering an equally memorable melody.
-Its blend of heartfelt lyrics and captivating rhythm makes it a fitting companion piece.
+Its blend of deeper-than-expected lyrics and captivating rhythm makes it a fitting companion piece.

 2. “With or Without You” by U2